 Weekly statement by the Public Health team based on Covid-19 cases

-In the seven days up to 17 October (based on data published on 21 October) we had 244 confirmed new COVID-19 cases in Brighton & Hove.
+In the 7 days up to 12 November (based on data published on 17 November) we had 519 confirmed new COVID-19 cases in Brighton & Hove.

 - equivalent to a weekly rate of new cases of 178.4 per 100,000 residents

 - lower than the rate for England, which was 272.9 per 100,000

 - similar to the South East which was 178.7 per 100,000 during the same period

 Covid-19 is spreading among all age groups in all areas of the city.

 There was a 57% increase among the 40 to 59 age group and a 50% increase among those aged 60 and older.